In 2018, the NFHS sanctioned esports in partnership with PlayVS. Connecticut is one of the first states in the nation to

 This page will provide all the information for schools to get involved with PlayVS and Esports and information for fans following the season.

-This spring CIAC crowned their Spring 2019 esports champions!
-Over 30 teams competed across Connecticut over 8 weeks to determine who will take home the state title.
+This spring CIAC crowned their Fall 2019 esports champions!
+It was another great season with a growing number of schools and teams taking part, culminating in a great championship event.
 A huge congratulations to our Rocket League champions, Xavier High School, and our League of Legends champions, Manchester High School!

 Registration is now open for Fall 2020.
 Quickly get started below or schedule a call with a PlayVS school activation specialist to walk you through building an esports program and answer any questions you might have.

 FALL 2020 SEASON

 - 10/16/2020 – Registration deadline

 PlayVS has provided the following helpful documents if you are trying to decide or want more information on getting esports started at your school.
 There is also information regarding the technical process needed to get a team up and running.
 Check out any of the following documents which will hopefully answer your questions and get your school ready to take part in Season One.

 - How to Get Started For Coaches

 - The Parents Guide to High School Esports

 Rocket League is a sports-action game that combines soccer with driving.
 Students will compete in teams of three to get as many goals as they can in five-minutes.
 The game’s combination of familiar objectives and fresh mechanics made it an instant hit in the world of video games.